What are backlinks? A comprehensive explanation for better rankings.

 Types of backlinks

-There are different types of backlinks that have different effects on ranking:
+There are different types of backlinks, which have different effects on ranking:

-- DoFollow links: These links pass on “link juice” and directly influence the SEO ranking.
+- DoFollow links: These links pass on "link juice" and directly influence SEO ranking.

-- NoFollow links: These links contain a nofollow attribute and are not directly counted by search engines for ranking purposes, but can still bring traffic.
+- NoFollow links: These links contain a nofollow attribute and are not directly considered by search engines for ranking purposes, but can still generate traffic.

 - Natural links: These arise when other website operators voluntarily link to high-quality content.